 University of Adelaide scientists lead innovative oenology and viticulture research that extends over the whole of the grape and wine value chain.

-70 percent of Australian wine research happens at the University of Adelaide’s Waite campus.
+About 70 per cent of Australian wine research happens at the University of Adelaide’s Waite campus.
 Our winemakers are innovators and cultural leaders within a sector helping drive the nation’s economy.

 We aim to create better wines by